Announcing the Parent Education Institute!

-Alternative Dispute Resolution (ADR)
+Alternative Dispute Resolution Strategies

 What is the Collaborative Conference?

-The 2-hour ‘Collaborative Conference’ is a no-attorney zone for the confidential discussion of complaints needing resolution.
+The 2-hour ‘Collaborative Conference’ is a no-attorney zone for the confidential discussion of complaints related to a student's special education support.
 A skilled, experienced facilitator certified in mediation practice and trained in the policies, procedures and law of special education, facilitates the informal meeting.

 Who attends the Collaborative Conference?